matmu/Qtlizer/README.md

 attributes(df[[1]])
 ```

-### Example Project
+### Try out online
 If you want to try out the R package online, there is an example project on Google Colab at https://colab.research.google.com/drive/1i1sjQHCjaw2wYzVBnXQ9iaghnk-jSU95#scrollTo=5Hi6sCe7SPFb .
 The link leads you to the project and allows read access.
-To run the project, make a private copy or open the project in Playground mode and sign in to Google.
+To run the project, make a private copy or open the project in playground mode and sign in to Google.

 ## Authors